Homemade Baked Mac and Cheese

 - You technically don’t HAVE to bake this, but I think the texture is better for meal prep/leftovers

-- Feel free to use a gluten-free flour if you need to (in the sauce)
+- Feel free to use gluten-free flour if you need to (in the sauce)

-- These meals can be stored in the fridge for up to four days.
+- This can be stored in the fridge for up to four days.

 More Comfort Foods We Love

 Don’t forget to Pin this recipe for later!